Temescal, Oakland, California: Arts and culture

 Another commercial zone runs along 40th Street, between Broadway and Telegraph.
 This area includes a mixture of food service and retail.
-Restaurants along this stretch of 40th ave include Oakland Yard Wine Bar and Tacos Oscar.

 There are many Ethiopian restaurants here, especially on Telegraph north of 51st Street.
 There are also many Korean establishments along Telegraph Avenue.
 Temescal Farmers' Market, begun in 2006, is held on Sundays in the parking lot of the Department of Motor Vehicles facility on Claremont Ave.
-Mama's Royal Cafe, locally famous for breakfast, and Clove & Hoof are located on Broadway, near the border of Temescal and the Piedmont Avenue neighborhood.

 Studio One, located on 45th Street, is home to art classes and workshops.
 Counter Culture Labs is a public laboratory and hackerspace located in the Temescal neighborhood.
 Royal Nonesuch Gallery is an artist run art and event space located on Telegraph and 43rd.
 Temescal Pool, located next door, is open to the public.
 The neighborhood is also home to several public and private schools, including Park Day School and the architectural landmark Oakland Technical High School on Broadway.

 Oakland Tool Lending Library

 Temescal is home to one of the few tool-lending libraries in the Bay Area—indeed, in the U.S. (The Berkeley Public Library also has a tool-lending library at their nearby South Branch.)
 The Temescal branch of the Oakland Public Library operates this facility, which lends tools, free of charge, to library patrons for repairs and home-improvement projects.
 The Tool Lending Library also has instructional materials (books, videos, etc.) and gives "how-to" workshops.